nilsmehlhorn/blog/posts/angular-environment/index.md

   apiPath: '/prod/api'
 }
 ```

+Here the path under which you can reach the backend server also differs between environments - indicated by the `apiPath` property.
+However, when properties are re-used in many placed but don't change with the environment you may want to introduce a single separate `constant.ts` file.

 Now in order to let the application use a different environment for
 different builds, you'll define a build configuration for each